envescent/unifi-pfsense/README.md

 unifi-pfsense
 =============

 A script that installs the UniFi Controller software on pfSense and other FreeBSD systems.
 Updated to Unifi Controller 8.1.113 and OpenJDK 17 with the required dependencies.
+Updated MongoDB to 7.0 and Python to 3.11 to improve security and performance.
+Will be examining creation of a jailed container environment to run this service in future versions of the script to further boost security and isolation.

 Purpose